-/HELP or /?

-These arguments display simple help messages.

-/RESET_RILOE

-This argument resets the RILOE board to default factory settings.

-/DETECT

-This argument detects the RILOE board on the target server.

-/GET_STATUS

-This argument retrieves and displays the RILOE board status and firmware version.

-/GET_HOSTINFO

-This argument retrieves and displays the current host server information on the RILOE board and displays the server name and number.

-'''

-/GET_USERINFO

-'''

-This argument obtains the current users stored in the RILOE board and displays the names, login names, and security mask information.

-'''

-/GET_NICCONFIG

-'''

-This argument retrieves and displays the NIC settings stored in the RILOE board.

-'''

-/GET_DHCPCONFIG

-'''

-This argument retrieves and displays the DHCP settings stored in the RILOE board.

-/MIN_FW

-This argument enables you to set the minimum firmware version on which the RILOE board will run.

-/WRITE_XML=A:\DL360.RLO

-This argument reads the Shared Memory Interface (SMIF) settings on the RILOE board and writes the NIC, DHCP, and user settings into an XML hardware configuration script file.

-'''

-/LOAD_XML=A:\DL360.RLO

-'''

-This argument loads the script file and applies its changes to the current configuration on the RILOE board.

-/VERIFY_XML

-This argument verifies the accuracy of the script file and generates an error message for any incorrect data.

-This argument enables the server to display an error message and pause before exiting.
+The following table lists the arguments recognized by the Lights-Out DOS Utility.

+Table 2-16: Command Line Arguments for the Lights-Out DOS Utility

+Command Line Argument Description /HELP or /?
+These arguments display simple help messages. /RESET_RILOE This argument resets the RILOE board to default factory settings. /DETECT This argument detects the RILOE board on the target server. /get_status This argument retrieves and displays the RILOE board status and firmware version. /GET_HOSTINFO This argument retrieves and displays the current host server information on the RILOE board and displays the server name and number. /GET_USERINFO This argument obtains the current users stored in the RILOE board and displays the names, login names, and security mask information. /GET_NICCONFIG This argument retrieves and displays the NIC settings stored in the RILOE board. /GET_DHCPCONFIG This argument retrieves and displays the DHCP settings stored in the RILOE board. /MIN_FW This argument enables you to set the minimum firmware version on which the RILOE board runs. /WRITE_XML=A:\DL360.RLO This argument reads the Shared Memory Interface (SMIF) settings on the RILOE board and writes the NIC, DHCP, and user settings into an XML hardware configuration script file. /LOAD_XML=A:\DL360.RLO This argument loads the script file and applies its changes to the current configuration on the RILOE board. /VERIFY_XML This argument verifies the accuracy of the script file and generates an error message for any incorrect data. /P or -P This argument enables the server to display an error message and pause before exiting.